 Business Administration Apprentice

-28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.
+Holiday: 25 days holiday entitlement (plus bank holidays) will be paid each year, during the course of your apprenticeship.

 I just wanted to say the biggest thank you to Vanessa, my trainer.
 You have made my journey so much easier, I don’t know what I would have done without you.
 You have been amazing and helped me to achieve my qualification.
 You’ve guided me through every step of the way, I really appreciate it, Vanessa, you have been my rock.